eclipse-iceoryx/iceoryx/iceoryx_examples/callbacks_in_c/README.md

 iox_listener_t listener = iox_listener_init(&listenerStorage);
 ```

-Besides the subscribers we also would like to have an event which we will be triggered
+Besides the subscribers we also would like to have an event which will be triggered
 by ourselfs - the `heartbeat`.
 ```c
 iox_user_trigger_storage_t heartbeatStorage;